Scams online: how to stay safe

 Roughly half of all fraud crimes that happen each year take place online.
 Very often, these crimes go unreported.

 Being aware of the most common scams will help you avoid them.
-Here are few examples of scams that happen frequently:
+Here are a few examples of scams that happen frequently:

 - Money transfer scams.
 These may be disguised as a transaction where you could be asked to provide information, such as your bank details, so that transfers can be made through a UK bank account and you will be paid generously for your trouble.
 This technique is used by fraudsters to launder money and could get you into serious trouble.